The Global Intellectual Property Academy – An Overview

-The Enforcement Programs are designed to focus on topics of criminal, civil, customs and border enforcement.
+- The Enforcement Programs are designed to focus on topics of criminal, civil, customs and border enforcement.
 These programs are technical and include a comprehensive course agenda.

-The Patent Programs are designed to focus on topics that include administration, budgeting, examination procedures and industrial procedures.
+- The Patent Programs are designed to focus on topics that include administration, budgeting, examination procedures and industrial procedures.
 The patent program goals are to share best practices and therefore improve patent quality around the world.

-The Trademark Programs are designed to focus on administration, budgeting, recruitment, training, and treaty protocol.
+- The Trademark Programs are designed to focus on administration, budgeting, recruitment, training, and treaty protocol.
 These programs provide discussions and case studies on examination procedures.

 GIPA Alumni Survey Highlights

-Value their experience with GIPA
+- Value their experience with GIPA:

-Increased their learning and appreciation of Intellectual Property
+- Increased their learning and appreciation of Intellectual Property:

-Participants have begun to influence their organization and countries
+- Participants have begun to influence their organization and countries:

 History of the Global Intellectual Property Academy

 In 1985, the United States Patent and Trademark Office (USPTO) began a Visiting Scholars Program through which foreign government officials dedicated to the protection of intellectual property rights (IPR) could attend lectures related to the intellectual property disciplines: patents, trademarks, copyrights and IPR enforcement.
 The program was created to help countries around the world improve their IP programs and services by training with experts in the United States.

 The American Inventors Protection Act of 1999 (AIPA) created the foundation for USPTO to become a guiding force in both national and international IP policy issues.
 The AIPA enables the USPTO to advise the president, through the Secretary of Commerce and all Federal agencies on policy matters, including IP protection in other countries.
 This act also authorizes the USPTO to offer guidance, conduct programs and studies, and to coordinate with foreign IP offices and international organizations on issues concerning IP protection.
-The Office of the Administrator of Policy and External Affairs (OPEA) fulfills the various responsibilities created by the AIPA including training foreign officials on IP administration and enforcement.
+The Office of the Administrator of Policy and International Affairs (OPIA) fulfills the various responsibilities created by the AIPA including training foreign officials on IP administration and enforcement.